Plan Process and Leadership

-The Mason Continuity and Coordination Team (MCCT), under the leadership of the Emergency Management Executive Committee (EMEC), is developing and implementing the detailed plans, standards and policies that will guide the university going forward.
+The Mason Continuity and Coordination Team (MCCT), under the leadership of the Emergency Management Executive Committee (EMEC), continues to develeop and implement detailed plans, standards and policies to guide the university going forward.

 The MCCT consists of 18 working groups and key departments that comprise Mason’s Emergency Operations Group.

 The President and the Executive Council leadership team review and approve all plans for fall.

 We regularly speak with state and local public health organizations, as well as health and safety colleagues at peer institutions.

 Our policies and plans align with federal, state, and regional public health guidance such as:

 - Interim Guidance for Businesses and Employers (CDC).